gaehlerm/SoftwareEngineering/README.md

 You will probably spend most of your career working in teams.
 The story of the lone programmer in the basement is a myth.
 Modern programming is done in teams.
 Not only do programmers work with other programmers, but you'll also have to work with people from marketing and sales as well as customers.

-Cooporating with other programmers has its advantages and drawbacks at the same time.
-Comparing programming in teams with a lone programmer is like comparing a parlament with a dictator.
-A parlament requires more time to come to some conclusion, yet the solution is generally better than the decision made by a dictator.
+Cooperating with other programmers has its advantages and drawbacks at the same time.
+Comparing programming in teams with a lone programmer is like comparing a parliament with a dictator.
+A parliament requires more time to come to some conclusion, yet the solution is generally better than the decision made by a dictator.

-At the same time scaling up software projects only works with teams where all programmers are cooporating together.
+At the same time scaling up software projects only works with teams where all programmers are cooperating together.
 It is not possible for a dictator to work on his own project.
-He has to adapt and become part of the parlament.
+He has to adapt and become part of the parliament.

 ## Team structure